 Augmented Reality Development Key Takeaways

-• AR app development is primarily about finding a solution to overcome software and hardware limitations.
+• Augmented Reality development is primarily about finding a solution to overcome software and hardware limitations.
 In spite of the technology breakout and fast growing development tools update, there are still blind spots developers face when dealing with various devices and OS versions.
 It is more typical for Android due to the vast range of the devices and ARCore still being in its infancy.

-• User experience is important in all apps, but it is crucial with AR.
+• User experience is important in all apps, but it is crucial with Augmented Reality apps.
 AR experience and user behavior patterns are still to be studied.
 Educating and training users also should be considered.
 It's important not to miss specific user experience issues, for example, decontamination of shared HMDs and smart glasses, at the stage of project idea evaluation.

 August 06, 2019

 Updated: December 20, 2019Augmented reality saw its record growth in 2018.
 Commercial support for AR is positioned to be strong... more →